TALK TO SALES

 If any of the following situations apply to you, then you must file W-2 Forms for each eligible employee and a W-3 for your organization:

-• You withheld any income, Social Security, or Medicare taxes from employee wages
+- You withheld any income, Social Security, or Medicare taxes from employee wages.

-Where can I get W-3 forms?
+Where can you get a W-3 form?

 If you’re filing online, you can use Business Services Online (BSO) or your payroll or tax software to complete a W-3 and send it electronically to the SSA.
 In many cases, BSO will automatically fill W-3 forms with information from your submitted Form W-2s.
 BSO is only available to organizations with fewer than 50 employees.